joestump/ubuntu-lts-cookbooks/README.md

 * Leverage LWRPs whenever possible.
 * Configured entirely via environment, role, and/or node attributes.
 * Use Upstart for all services.
+* Turn default SSL and other secure transports for services whenever possible.
+* Assume nodes are running on EC2.